 How to make a Vodka Blood Orange Cranberry Martini

 If you read this far, you’re probably saying “finally he’s getting to the cocktail.”
 Sorry about that.
 I got a little carried away with the autumn flavors that we discovered this year.
-Anyway, what you need for this delicious autumn cocktail is vodka, blood orange liqueur, lime juice, rosewater, and some Cranberries Cooked in Pays d’Oc Wine.
-You can use any gourmet cranberry preserve or compote until we get this special product set up on the website here.
+Anyway, what you need for this delicious autumn cocktail is vodka, blood orange liqueur, lime juice, rosewater, and some Cranberry Relish, however you can use any gourmet cranberry preserve or compote.
 Making the drink is fairly simple.
 Squeeze the juice of one lime in a shaker and combine with jam and rosewater.
 Stir until well combined and the jam is fully dissolved.
 Then add ice to the shaker, and pour in the vodka and blood orange liqueur.
 Shake vigorously, and double strain into chilled martini glasses.
 As you can see in the photos, we garnished with some eatable red rose buds, but you can use a slice of blood orange if you have it, or a regular orange, orange peel, or even a lime slice.

 We hope you enjoy this Vodka Blood Orange Cranberry Martini.
 We had a hard time coming up with its name.
 Some of the other names we thought of were Bloody Rose Martini (which seems to be the favorite of our Instagram followers), Bloody CranJam Martini (because it has Cranberry Jam in it), and Bloody Cranberry Jam Martini.
 If you like any of these names better, or have a better idea, let us know.
 We would love to hear it.

 Keep an eye on our drink recipes because we have about 12 lined up to release in the upcoming months.
 Are we borderline alcoholics?
 That’s for you to decide.
-As I said, this cocktail is easy to make, so do give it a try.
+As I said, this cocktail is easy to make, so do give it a try, and if you love blood oranges, try our newest Blood Orange Cocktail with Ginger Beer.
 Let us know what you think, and share some pictures with us.
 If you like our drink recipes, let us know and why not follow our drink board on Pinterest.

 Until next time, wishing you Tasty Happenings,